 Teaching isn’t just one of the most important jobs in society, it’s also a lot of hard work.
 Whether it’s preschool, pre-calculus or pre-med, teachers help shape young peoples’ lives and mold them into productive members of their communities.
 That means managing a class (or multiple classes) full of students, keeping their attention and making every effort to ensure that they actually learn a thing or two.
 The work doesn’t stop when the bell rings; there are papers and homework assignments to grade and lesson plans to craft, not to mention an endless array of meetings and training sessions to attend.
+Teacher who’s unable to work for a year as a result of such a combination of impairments – may be entitled to Social Security Disability benefits for teachers.

 The work can be even more difficult for teachers who suffer from a variety of physical or mental impairments that may limit their ability to effectively teach.
 The good news is that a teacher who’s unable to work for a year or more as a result of such an impairment – or a combination of impairments – may be entitled to Social Security Disability benefits.
 You’ve likely paid into the system through taxes.
 You consequently have the right to seek benefits if you can’t work.